Gkpd/gkpd/README.md

 Previously I worked at two software developers specialising in mining and resources.
 I'm passionate about using technology to improve sustainability and if you're interested in learning more, [Mining to Save the Planet](https://www.seequent.com/mining-to-save-the-planet/) is a great presentation to get started 🌳

 At GitHub, I collaborate closely with sales, solution engineers and customers to grow our footprint in South APAC.
-I am continually humbled by how innovative our region is and all the amazing projects happening.
+I am continually humbled by how innovative our region is and all the amazing projects happening

 ---